Cases

 Giant Eagle Grocery Chain

 Giant Eagle is a privately held, top 20 US grocery chain that was losing market share.
-After a thorough analysis and deliberation, leadership reframed their strategy around three areas they would strive to be "famous".
-One of the three focus areas was GE's own brands.
+The executive team, with support from McKinsey, reframed GE's strategy around three focus areas.
+GE would focus on being the best ("famous") for three things: Fresh foods, pharmacy and Proprietary brands.

-After extensive research and analysis, leadership approved our plan - we completely overhauled own brands.
+After extensive research and analysis, leadership approved our plan of focus and simplification - we completely overhauled own brands.

 • Developed a strategy of focus on a short list of imperatives

-• Brand consolidation - Focus on five brands (two new)
+• Brand consolidation - Focus on five brands (Vs. 13)

 • Innovate - develop capability for proprietary formulas and package structures